Crimecall

 Crimecall is a television show broadcast once monthly on RTÉ.
-It is co-produced in Dublin, Ireland by Green Ink Ltd and 360 Production South Ltd. Since January 2018, the show is presented by Sharon Ní Bheoláin.
+It is co-produced in Dublin, Ireland, by Green Ink Ltd and 360 Production South Ltd. Since September 2023, the show has been presented by journalist Carla O'Brien.
 It is a second RTÉ adaptation of German crime programme Aktenzeichen XY… ungelöst, and its format matches that of its British derivative Crimewatch and re-enacts unsolved crimes.

 The Garda Bureau of Community Engagement is responsible for Crimecall.

 History

 On 28 October 1964, RTÉ began broadcasting Garda Patrol, a fifteen-minute weekly television show seeking public assistance in solving crimes.
 The show was later revamped in 1992 (this was closely modelled on BBC's Crimewatch UK), and retitled Crimeline.
 Broadcast once a month, it was originally presented by David Harvey and Marian Finucane and produced by Midas Productions.
 Following Finucane's departure in November 2000, she was replaced by Anne Doyle in January 2001.
 This version of the show was axed in October 2003 after eleven years on air.
 Since September 2004, the show has been known as Crimecall.